AntonC9018/Hopper_University_Paper/paper.md

 This is an essential detail in the design of the game.
 I'd say it is *the* core mechanic borrowed from Necrodancer.
-However, this part is relatively independent of other game mechanics, like moving the player within the grid and the item system, and it's not the focus of this work.
+However, it is relatively independent of other game mechanics, like moving the player within the grid and the item system, and it's not the focus of this work.
-This work is mostly focused on my implementation of the other parts of the game: the action system, the item system etc.
+This work is mostly focused on my implementation of the other parts of the game: the action system, the grid system etc.

 ### 3.1.6.
 More ideas